TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/preparing_your_data_package.md

 * Include metadata that describes variables, units, and any specific methodologies used.

 **4. Versioning:**
-* Ensure that you have selected the correct version of the datacode that should be published.
+* Ensure that you have selected the correct version of the data code that should be published.

 **5. Format consistency:**
 * Use standard, open [file formats](https://data.4tu.nl/s/documents/Preferred_File_Formats_2023.pdf).
 Using the recommended file formats means you get the benefit of the preservation level offered by 4TU.